keingsw/trivia-api-udacity/backend/README.md

 - Returns a list of questions in the given category, ID of the category, success value, and total number of questions
 - Results are paginated in group of 10.
 Include a request argument to choose page number, starting from 1.
-- 404 Error is thrown when there is not question on the given page.
+- Error of status code 404 is thrown when there is not question on the given page.

 ### Sample